gpsilva2003/CRHPC2022/MPI/README.md

     $ brew install mpich
     ```

-#### Windows
+### Windows

 On Windows, the preferred option is to use the Cygwin terminal emulator or Windows Subsystem for Linux (WSL) for Windows 10.
 Both provide an interface similar to most HPC clusters.

 If you decide to use Cygwin, you will need to install some packages using the Cygwin installer.
 If you already have Cygwin installed, you should run the installer and make sure the following packages are selected:

-    - gcc-core e gcc-fortran
+    - gcc-core and gcc-fortran
-    - openmpi, libopenmpi40, libopenmpihf08_40, libopenmpiusef08_40, openmpi-devel e openmpi-devel.
+    - openmpi, libopenmpi40, libopenmpihf08_40, libopenmpiusef08_40, openmpi-devel and openmpi-devel.
-    - zlib e zlib-devel
+    - zlib and zlib-devel
-    - make e cmake
+    - make and cmake
     - git
-    - vim ou seu editor de texto preferido
+    - vim, nano or your favorite text editor

-You can verify if it works by compiling any C or Fortran program using the *mpicc* or *mpifort* compiler.
+You can verify if it works by compiling any 'C' or 'Fortran' program using the *mpicc* or *mpifort* compiler.

 On Windows, if you use Visual Studio, you can install Microsoft MPI.
-The download includes two files,
-*msmpisetup.exe* and *msmpisdk.msi*.
+The download includes two files, *msmpisetup.exe* and *msmpisdk.msi*.
 Download and run both installers.
-Follow these instructions to create a project
-with the compiler and the MPI library.
+Follow these instructions to create a project with the compiler and the MPI library.

 Also, you can use WSL as an option too.
 But in this case you must follow the instructions according to the Linux distribution used.
 See more information on <https://docs.microsoft.com/en-us/windows/wsl/install>.

-### Compilation
+## Compilation

 To compile a source file name *prog.c*, type:
 ``` {}